tguthrie1765/tguthrie1765.github.io/README.md

 Create a Node.js and fastify server application with GET and respond with JSON and use Postman to test server GET routes

 ### [Project 5](https://tguthrie1765.github.io/cit281-p5/)
-Gain experience executing/debugging Node.js code using VSCode, including module breakpoints, experience working with Array map() and forEach() methods
+Gain experience executing/debugging Node.js code using VSCode, including module breakpoints, experience working with the concept of a gaming loop

 ### [Lab 6](https://tguthrie1765.github.io/cit281-lab6/)
 Working with classes